-A copy of the plan will be made available at the Company's head office located at Suite 900 - 570 Granville Street, Vancouver, British Columbia V6C 3P1, until 4:00 p.m.
-Pacific Standard Time on the business day immediately preceding the date of the Meeting.
+A copy of the plan will be made available at the Company's head office located at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1, until 4:00 p.m.
+Pacific Daylight Time on the business day immediately preceding the date of the Meeting.

-The Stock Option Plan must be approved by a majority of the "disinterested shareholders" entitled to vote present in person or by proxy at the Meeting, and be accepted for filing by the TSX-V. "Disinterested shareholders" mean all Shareholders of the Company who are not directors, officers, promoters, or other insiders of the Company, or their associates or affiliates, as such terms are defined under the Securities Act (British Columbia).
+The Stock Option Plan must be approved by a majority of the Shareholders entitled to vote present in person or by proxy at the Meeting, and be accepted for filing by the TSX-V.